Biden signs executive order to protect interstate travel for abortion

 ‘Women’s health and lives are on the line’

-President Joe Biden has issued an executive order directing his health secretary to consider taking actions to support patients traveling out of state for their abortion care.
+President Joe Biden has issued an executive order directing his health secretary to consider taking actions to support patients traveling out of state for abortion care.

 The president’s directive – his second to bolster federal support for reproductive healthcare after the US Supreme Court struck down the constitutional right to abortion – arrives as anti-abortion state lawmakers draft severe restrictions on care in the wake of the ruling.